KIHACHI AOYAMA HONTEN

 👉Official Website🚇About 6 minutes walk from Kamiyacho Station, about 8 minutes walk from Toranomon Hills Station

-This café is located on the first floor of the new wing of the Tokyo Metropolitan Teien Art Museum.
-The ceiling-to-ceiling glass walls allow soft natural light from the lush garden to pour into the interior.
-In addition to cakes and café menu items, there are also Japanese-inspired dishes and collaborative menus related to special exhibitions held at the museum.
+The Tokyo Metropolitan Teien Art Museum is a hidden spot for autumn foliage.
+Located on the first floor of the new building, Café TEIEN is flooded with soft natural light from the lush garden.
+In addition to cakes and café menu items, there are also Japanese-inspired menus and collaborative menus related to special exhibitions held at the museum.
 Recommended after viewing an exhibition.

 📍 5-21-9 Shirokanedai, Minato-ku

-Here is a restaurant where you can enjoy the view of the garden in the Kantoku-tei, a historical building in Koishikawa Korakuen Garden.
-It also offers matcha sets and Japanese set menus that are perfect for taking a break.
+Koishikawa Korakuen Garden is the oldest of the existing daimyo’s gardens in Tokyo.
+Here is a restaurant where you can enjoy the view of the garden in the Kantoku-tei, a historical building on the grounds.
+It also offers matcha sets and Japanese set menus that are perfect for a break.
 To enter Kantoku-tei, it is convenient to enter from the West Gate.

 📍 1-6-6 Koraku, Bunkyo-ku

-Originally the garden of the Tokugawa shoguns, this teahouse is located on the grounds of the Hamarikyu Gard ens.
-As you walk through the garden, the buildings of Tokyo stretch out behind you.
+Originally the garden of the Tokugawa Shogun’s family, this teahouse is located on the grounds of the Hamarikyu Gard ens.
+As you walk through the garden, you will see Tokyo’s buildings spread out in the back.
 The contrast between the two is sure to leave a lasting impression.
 We recommend the “Seasonal Fresh Sweets and Matcha Set.

 📍 1-1 Hamarikyu Gardens, Chuo-ku, Tokyo